European Odyssey Study Abroad Program

 The European Odyssey study abroad program provides 20-25 students with the opportunity to spend an entire semester residing in Europe while progressing through five areas of academic study.
 Each class, taught by UW Oshkosh professors, is a balanced blend of classroom and on site lectures, discussions, site visitations, written assignments and exams.
 On weekends, students have opportunities to explore their environments on their own.
 Our mini-residences range from 1 to 3 weeks each to allow students time to "settle in" and savor the sights and sounds of their various settings.
 Residence cities include London, Paris, Dresden, Berlin, Amsterdam and Rome.
 Numerous day trips to selected locations and sites augment and enhance the program's academic emphasis.

 In spring 2013 I completed my sixth European Odyssey.
-On the first European Odyssey I taught in Berlin for two weeks; since then I have always taught my course on European Geography in two different cities--either Paris and Berlin, Amsterdam and Berlin, or Dresden and Dresden.
+On the first European Odyssey I taught in Berlin for two weeks; since then I have always taught my course on European Geography in two different cities--either Paris and Berlin, Amsterdam and Berlin, or Dresden and Berlin.
 In all cities I do a lot of walking tours, focusing on urban development and other urban issues.
 In addition, in Paris we visit a mosque and Versailles.
 In Amsterdam we enjoy the Dutch master painters at the Rijksmuseum, explore the Anne Frank Huis, visit a diamond cutter, and learn how windmills work at Zaanse Schans open air museum.
-In Berlin, we visit several museums (Checkpoint Charlie, Pergamon Museum and Transportation Museum), but we have also been to the Olympic Stadium, a Team Handball game and various other sites.
-In Dresden we see diverse sites ranging from impressive historical buildings to a modern car factory.
+In Berlin, we visit several museums (Checkpoint Charlie, Pergamon Museum and Transportation Museum), but we have also been to the Olympic Stadium, several sites connected to the Berlin Wall, watched a team handball game, and seen many other sites.
+In Dresden we visit diverse sites ranging from impressive historical buildings to a modern car factory.

 I have been part of the European Odyssey team from the beginning.
 We have successfully completed the European Odysseys in 2006, 2007, 2009, 2010, 2011 and 2013.
 I had a wonderful time teaching students in the locations where the actual events happened—this is a very different teaching and learning experience from being in a classroom!